 It's always a good idea to check with your teacher or tutor first if they're okay with you using non-academic sources.
 This page contains important information about the types of academic resources you should use for your projects.
 In your first year at university, your professors and tutors will likely remind you several times to make sure that you only use academic sources in your essays.
 This usually only happens in high-quality journals and university publishers, although many other reputable publishers that usually publish educational and academic texts also have a peer-review process.

 Academy means the academy named at the beginning of this delegation scheme and includes all sites where, from time to time, the task of the academy is carried out;.
-The first search results also usually indicate whether they currently work or have worked as academics at a university, which, of course, is another way of knowing that their work is reputable.
+The first search results also usually indicate whether they currently work or have worked as academics at a university, which is another way of knowing that their work is reputable.
 In this case, it is probably an opinion piece rather than research, which would mean that it is not an academic source.
-The most important piece of advice that academics want to give to their first-year students is usually to use the library as the only source of reference for their essays and assignments until they have a solid understanding of the types and quality of sources that are acceptable to their discipline.
+The most important piece of advice that academics want to give to their first-year students is usually to use the library as the only source of reference for their essays and assignments until they have a solid understanding of the types and quality of sources that are acceptable in their discipline.